10,000 yen note

-The ¥10,000 note (1万円紙幣 ichiman-en shihei) is the largest banknote denomination of the Japanese yen, as well as the largest denomination of the Japanese yen overall.
+The ¥10,000 note (1万円紙幣, Ichiman-En Shihei) is a yen banknote circulated in Japan.
+It is the highest denomination of banknote currently issued by the Bank of Japan.
+Apart from the commemorative 100,000 yen coin, it is the highest denomination of the Japanese yen.

-It was first introduced in Japan in 1958 to the third series of banknote releases (Series C).
-The latest release is Series E (2004).
+It was first introduced in Japan in 1958 to the third series of banknote releases, Series C. The latest release is Series F, with printing of this series commencing in 2024.

 Series

 Series C

 The note was introduced on 1 December 1958.
 The brown-green note includes Prince Shōtoku on the front and a pillar painting of Hōō (鳳凰, Fenghuang), in the Hall of the Phoenix, Byōdō-in, Kyoto on the back.

 Series D

-The note was released on 12 of September 1984.
-The brown note has Fukuzawa Yukichi, a Meiji era philosopher and the founder of Keio University, on the front and a pair of pheasants on the back.
+The note was released on 12 September 1984.
+The brown note has Fukuzawa Yukichi, a Meiji era philosopher and the founder of Keio University, on the front and a pair of green pheasants on the back.

 Series E

 The series was released on 1 November 2004.
-The front side of the note retains the portrait of Fukuzawa.
+The obverse retains most of the design of the Series D note, including the portrait of Fukuzawa, but adds additional patterns and new security features.
 The back of the note sees the return of a drawing of the Hōō in Byōdō-in.

 Extensive anti-counterfeiting measures are present in the banknote.
 They include intaglio printing, holograms, microprinting, fluorescent ink, latent images, watermarks, and angle-sensitive ink.